anneemorgan/anneemorgan.github.io/research.md

 ### Unpublished

-Morgan, A. (2019). *White degeneration, neo-Lamarckism, and the early twentieth century campaigns against hookworm* [Unpublished manuscript].
+Morgan, A. (2019). *White degeneration, neo-Lamarckism, and the early twentieth century campaigns against hookworm in the U.S. South and Puerto Rico* [Unpublished manuscript].